dwave.system.temperatures.maximum_pseudolikelihood#

 Maximimum pseudolikelihood estimator for exponential models.

-bqms are too closely related, or weakly dependent on the sampleset variability (e.g. nearly collinear).
+BQMs that are too closely related, or weakly dependent on, the sampleset variability (e.g. nearly collinear).

 - Parameters: